lynnaloo/javascript-for-kids/lessons/how-cool-is-javascript.md

 ## JavaScript!

+Programming is a way to give instructions to a computer.
+JavaScript is a type of language that you can write these instructions in.

 ### JavaScript is the language of the web.

 You can code on any computer as long as it has a browser.
 You don't have to install any special programs.